paulproteus/operations/financial-support/workshop-grant-applications.md

 ## Approval process
 Grant applications are evaluated within a calendar week of submission.
 If funds are available, first-time grant applications for Bridge workshops that meet standard criteria by an approved organizer are dispensed without further evaluation.

-The following process guides our evaluation if there are more applications in a given week than we have available funds: If grant applications exceed current funding, the Bridge Foundry program director will assess impact and make a decision or raise additional funds to cover all applications.
+If grant applications exceed current funding, the Bridge Foundry program director will assess impact and make a decision or raise additional funds to cover all applications.

 ## Post-Event